codio/knowledge/source/instructors/setupcourses/import-from-github-classroom.rst

 8. Click **Import** in the bottom right corner.
 Each assignment repository is created as an assignment in the Codio course.

-9. To import additional classrooms, return to the **Courses** dashboard and repeat this process.
+9. To import additional classrooms, return to the **Courses** dashboard and repeat Steps 3–8.